PagerDuty/retrospectives-docs/docs/planning.md

 #### Co-located Teams
 While facilitating a retrospective for a co-located team:

 - **Be mindful of your position in the room.
-Your physical presence can help drive the discussion one way or another.** For example, if you want to get the team’s attention, you can stand up.
-If you don’t want to be involved in a discussion topic, you can pull yourself away from the rest of the team to take an observational stance.
+Your physical presence can help drive the discussion one way or another.** For example, if you want to get the team's attention, you can stand up.
+If you don't want to be involved in a discussion topic, you can pull yourself away from the rest of the team to take an observational stance.
 - **Find a suitable space—location, location, location!**
 - Make sure everyone can fit in the room comfortably.
-- Pick a room that isn’t too hot or cold.
+- Pick a room that isn't too hot or cold.
-- Consider changing the space periodically to ensure team members don’t start attaching their emotions to a room or priming themselves.
+- Consider changing the space periodically to ensure team members don't start attaching their emotions to a room or priming themselves.

 #### Distributed Teams
 While facilitating a retrospective for a distributed team:

-- **Ensure any tools for gathering retrospective insights (e.g., Trello board) are visible to the whole team.**
+- **Ensure any tools for gathering retrospective insights (e.g. Trello board) are visible to the whole team.**
 - **Ensure the team is aware of screen sharing, camera, and microphone etiquette.**
 - Facilitators should share their screen with the team.
 - Facilitators should share their camera so participants can see them